TruebitProtocol/truebit-eth/README.md

 source /emsdk/emsdk_env.sh
 bash /startup.sh
 ```
 You may wish to [connect with Geth](#Connecting-with-Geth) before executing the above commands as then `startup.sh` can connect your IPFS node to other registered IPFS nodes on the Truebit network.
-Check `ipfs-connect.log` for logged connection results.
+Check `/ipfs-connect.log` for logged connection results.
 Note that one can terminate an IPFS connection at any time by typing `ipfs shutdown`.
+If you get an error message like `Error: execution aborted (timeout = 5s)`, rerun the `/startup.sh` command again.
+Messages like `Error: Invalid JSON RPC response: "Error: connect ECONNREFUSED 127.0.0.1:8545` ... or `error: no suitable peers available` indicate that IPFS failed to obtain the list of registered Truebit nodes due to lack of Geth connection or synchronization.

 Geth requires a more nuanced setup relative to IPFS.
 Below we'll connect to Truebit on the Görli testnet.
 As we shall see, connecting to Ethereum mainnet is quite similar.
 Truebit OS automatically detects the blockchain network to which Geth is connected (either Görli testnet or Ethereum mainnet).